fortran-lang/webpage/source/learn/quickstart/organising_code.md

 end module my_mod
 ```

-> Compare this `print_matrix` subroutine with that written outside of a module
+> Compare this `print_matrix` subroutine with that written outside of a module.
-> we no longer have to explicitly pass the matrix dimensions and can instead take
+> We no longer have to explicitly pass the matrix dimensions and can instead take
 > advantage of _assumed-shape_ arguments since the module will generate the required
 > explicit interface for us.
 This results in a much simpler subroutine interface.